-Leimert Park is a South Los Angeles neighborhood that for the past several decades has been considered a hub of African American arts and culture.
-From literature and poetry, to jazz and hip hop, the 1.2 square-mile neighborhood known as Leimert Park a unique creative energy that has given the area a reputation as "the black Greenwich Village," as noted by film director and resident John Singleton.
+For the past several decades Leimert Park has been considered a hub of African American arts and culture.
+From literature and poetry, to jazz and hip hop, the 1.2 square-mile neighborhood known as Leimert Park possesses a unique creative energy that has given the area a reputation as "the black Greenwich Village," as noted by film director and resident John Singleton.

 Today, as the Metro Crenshaw Line is expected to include a stop in the neighborhood, Leimert Park is at a crucial moment in its history.
 Business owners and stakeholders struggle to keep the area's cultural heritage, while the hike in real state interest due to the Metro stop may push them out of their neighborhood.